redis/node-redis/README.md

 ### Pub/Sub

-Subscribing to a channel requires a dedicated Redis connection and is easily handled using events.
+Subscribing to a channel requires a dedicated Redis connection and is easily handled using events:

 ```typescript
 await subscriber.subscribe('channel', message => {